Merredin, Western Australia: Merredin Aerodrome

 Merredin aerodrome was leased under a 100-year arrangement by China Southern West Australian Flying College (CSWAFC), a joint venture between China Southern Airlines and CAE in 1996, and was used as one of two pilot training facilities until September 2016.
 CSWAFC also operated from Jandakot Airport in Perth until 2020.
 Merredin airport was leased for the sum of $1 with the state government banking that investment would follow.

 The partnership in the years since has been successful.
 Upgraded facilities include bitumen runways, an operations viewing platform (which does not fulfil the regulatory requirements of a control tower), fire control equipment, hangars, classrooms, and housing.
 Although the aerodrome is leased by China Southern West Australian Flying College, the Royal Flying Doctor Service and private users still have access.

 As of September 2016, the training school suspended operations in Merredin due to its inability to attract sufficient numbers of experienced staff with the appropriate regulatory approvals.
 Since then, issues have been raised over the leasehold arrangements.

 The aerodrome was put up for sale in June 2021.

 Transport

-Merredin is located on the Eastern Goldfields Railway.

-Merredin serves as the middle stop of the Prospector train.
-At Merredin, the train stops for a scheduled 10 minutes, giving passengers a chance to stretch their legs.
-There, the train stewards disembark and serve the Prospector going back to Perth, so they never go any farther.
-The same is true for Kalgoorlie stewards, who disembark and get onto the Kalgoorlie train.
-It is also the terminus for the Merredinlink rural train service.
+Merredin railway station is located on the Eastern Goldfields railway line.
+The original 1893 structure was replaced in August 1969.
+It is the terminus for the MerredinLink from Perth and a calling point for the Prospector from Perth to Kalgoorlie.